devglg/yfinance_utils/README.md

 # yfinance_utils
-Just adding some utilities to the yfinance library to make it easier to do technical analysis.
+Just pounding the streets, adding some utilities to the yfinance library to make it easier for me to do technical analysis and look for trends.
-In response to a conversation with a friend X. Can you expect people to know what you didn't teach.
+This is a pet project of mine, not doing it for school or work, so if you think is not good then ¯\_(ツ)_/¯ don't use it.
+Marry Christmas ❄️!!

 > - **Investors be like: "Fundamental Analysis is the only way"**
 > - **Traders be like: "Technical Analysis is the only way"**